nataphilips/tablesurfing/docs/description.md

     specification​ on page 10 working.
 17. On Github Project Management Board create user story to implement any or all of these optional features:
-    ○ Employees can view all articles that belong to a category (tag).
-    ○ Employees can flag a comment, article and/or gif as inappropriate.
-    ○ Admin can delete a comment, article and/or gif flagged as inappropriate.
     NB: Executing one or more features from the extra credits, in addition to the required features means you have exceeded expectations.
 18. Ensure the app gets hosted on ​ Heroku​ or any other publicly available cloud application platform.